Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Simulation experiments

-Figure \ref{fig_simulation_linear_results} shows the bias in the estimates of $\beta_{1}$ and $\beta_{2}$.
+Figure \ref{fig_simulation_linear_results} shows the bias in the estimates of $\beta_{1}$ and $\beta_{2}$ for Equation \eqref{tree_based_equation}.
 While CSP-BART estimates both parameters with low bias, regardless of $p$ and/or $\sigma^2$, SSP-BART gives large bias for $\beta_1$ and even more pronounced bias for $\beta_2$ in all scenarios.
 These biases occur as $x_{1}$ and $x_{2}$ are not available to the BART component of SSP-BART.
-We conjecture that $\beta_2$ exhibits greater bias than $\beta_1$ because $x_2$ appears at a lower depth than $x_1$ in Figure \ref{LM_BART_tree}; i.e., in closer proximity to terminal nodes.
-This notion is supported by further experiments, conducted but not shown here, in which alternative tree structures with varying depth levels for $x_2$ were used.
+However, as per CSP-BART, $x_1$ and $x_2$ are part of $\mathbf{X}_2$ in SSP-BART\textsuperscript{$\star$}, which exhibits less bias than SSP-BART.
+We conjecture that $\beta_2$ exhibits greater bias than $\beta_1$ --- for both versions of SSP-BART --- because $x_2$ appears at a lower depth than $x_1$ in Figure \ref{LM_BART_tree}; i.e., in closer proximity to terminal nodes.
+This notion is supported by further experiments, conducted but not shown here, using alternative tree structures with varying depth levels for $x_2$.

+We have also created an additional scenario (not shown here, for brevity), where an interaction between $x_1$ and $x_2$ is included in the linear predictor of Equation \eqref{tree_based_equation} in the hope of reducing the bias of SSP-BART's parameter estimates; we omitted this interaction term from CSP-BART as it is not of primary interest and the bias is already low.
+However, we observed that the inclusion of the interaction between $x_1$ and $x_2$ in the linear predictor has a negligible impact on the bias of both $\beta_1$ and $\beta_2$ as the interaction effect statistically does not differ from zero.
+Nonetheless, we describe in Appendix \ref{sec_interactions_primary_interest} some strategies for specifying interaction terms in the linear predictor of CSP-BART, which may be of interest in other applications.
 Furthermore, it can be seen that VCBART and CSP-BART provide similar bias for both parameters, and match well with the baseline GAM model to which the true structure is supplied, as it is unable to capture non-specified interactions.
 However, it is worth recalling that VCBART uses a BART model to estimate each parameter in the linear predictor.
 For these data, VCBART uses $50 \times 2 = 100$ trees in total to estimate $\beta_{1}$ and $\beta_{2}$, as the \texttt{VCBART} package uses $50$ trees for each parameter, by default.
 In this sense, the greater the number of parameters to be estimated in the linear predictor, the more computationally intensive VCBART becomes, since the total number of trees used to estimate all covariate effects is a function of the number of covariates in the linear predictor and the number of trees used to approximate each effect.